-This Asparagus with Balsamic Tomatoes recipe is a quick and easy side dish for a warm summer or summer night.
+This Asparagus with Balsamic Tomatoes recipe is a quick and easy side dish for a warm spring or summer night.

 Cooking Light APRIL 2011

 1. Cook asparagus in boiling water 2 minutes or until crisp-tender.
 Drain.

 2. Heat olive oil in a large skillet over medium-high heat.
 Add tomatoes and garlic; cook 5 minutes.
 Stir in vinegar; cook 3 minutes.
 Stir in salt.
 Arrange asparagus on a platter; top with tomato mixture.
 Sprinkle with cheese and pepper.

 Raisin and Pine Nut variation: Omit tomatoes, garlic, vinegar, and goat cheese.
 Cook 1/3 cup sliced red onion and 2 tablespoons pine nuts in oil for 4 minutes.
 Add 2 1/2 tablespoons orange juice, 3 tablespoons raisins, and 2 teaspoons honey; cook 2 minutes.
 Stir in 1/4 teaspoon salt and 1/4 teaspoon orange rind.
 Spoon over asparagus; sprinkle with pepper.
 Yield: 4 servings.

 Calories 111; Fat 5.3g (sat 0.6g); Sodium 151mg